-Net assets with donor restrictions are temporary in nature and are subject to donorimposed restrictions that will be met either by actions of the Corporation and/or the passage of time.
+Net assets with donor restrictions are temporary in nature and are subject to donor-imposed restrictions that will be met either by actions of the Corporation and/or the passage of time.
 Contributions with donor-imposed restrictions are reported as increases in contribution with donor restrictions.
-When a donor-imposed restriction is accomplished, that is, when a stipulated time restriction ends or the purpose of the restriction is accomplished, the net assets with donor restrictions are reclassified to net assets without donor restrictions.
-The Corporation did not receive any contributions with donor restrictions during 2018 or 2017.
+When a donor-imposed restriction is accomplished, that is, when a stipulated time restriction ends or the purpose of the restriction is accomplished, the net assets with donor restrictions are reclassified to net assets without donor restrictions and are reported in the statement of activities as net assets released from restrictions.
+The Corporation did not receive any contributions with donor restrictions during 2019 or 2018.